NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Whether it or not it is possible to actually do this is left to the Nix Team to decide, but it should be at least considered/attempted.

 ## Step 4: Audit, refine, and stabilize the rest of the CLI, without Flakes

-If the deadline for step 1 is *not* met, we jump directly to this step, skipping step 2.

 This is the rest off the new CLI, without flakes.
 Unlike the store-only Nix command which has yet to be implemented, this is easy to visualize today by enabling the `nix-command` feature without the `flakes` feature.